jr6191/github-games/README.md

 ## Welcome to GitHub Games - Omar Vásquez

-A project based learning activity for people who are getting started with Git and GitHub.
+A project based learning activity for peopleCAMBIO DESDE MAIN who are getting started with Git and GitHub.

 You can play the game at: https://githubschool.github.io/github-games/